 Before you start Clomid as a fertility treatment, your doctor should complete full diagnostic testing and an ultrasound to help rule out other obvious problems.

 If a woman is in the early stages of fertility treatment, Clomid is a natural first choice.
+It is recommended to take Clomid when a woman is in the early stages of fertility treatment.
 It can be a non-invasive option; some women are able to conceive without intervention after a round of Clomid, bypassing the need for additional treatment.

 Others who successfully ovulate with Clomid are able to achieve pregnancy when the treatment is followed by intrauterine insemination (IUI), where sperm is transferred directly into the uterus.